Orofia: Geography

 The village is bordered by the villages of Akpu, Oranto, and Isiekwulu.
 There are several rivers and streams in the town, some of which act as natural boundaries with neighboring towns like the Ali stream.
 The soil in the town is rich in nutrients and supports the commercial farming of several local crops, such as yam, cassava, rice and other vegetables.

 Geology

 The area is situated on the Anambra basin, one of seven stratigraphic basins in Nigeria.
 The area is underlined by the Ameki Formation from the Eocene epoch, and it consists of ferruginous, unconsolidated sandstone and sand-rich clay heterolithic bedding.
-The basal part is shaly, and it's sandstone is a prolific aquifer.
+The basal part is shaly, and its sandstone is a prolific aquifer.
 The presence of some sharp contacts between the sandstone and the shale results in springs and rivers flowing in some areas.
 This Ameki formation is underlain by the Paleocene Imo formation and overlain by the Oligocene Ogwashi-Asaba formation.